Insurance for software developers Insurance for software developers

 Employers' liability insurance

-Unlike other types of business insurance, employers' liability insurance is a legal requirement in the UK if you hire anyone in a business capacity - whether full-time, part-time, paid or unpaid.
+Unlike other types of business insurance, employers' liability insurance is usually a legal requirement in the UK if you hire anyone in a business capacity - whether full-time, part-time, paid or unpaid.

 Business equipment insurance